AKazm/Stimpak/README.md

 let bFoo = bScope.resolve(Foo.self)
 ```

-`aFoo` and `bFoo` are different instances because they have been resolved from within completely different scopes.
+`aFoo` and `bFoo` are different instances because they have been resolved from within different scopes.

 ### Register & Resolve with arguments